 The housing market changes depending on economic, social, and cultural trends.
-Per 2016 census data, slightly more San Diegans were renters than homeowners, and more people lived in households comprised of families than lived alone or with roommates.24 of housing in the City is renter-occupied.
+Per 2016 census data, slightly more San Diegans were renters than homeowners, and more people lived in households comprised of families than lived alone or with roommates.24 of households are comprised of non-related roommates or individuals living alone.

+53% of housing in the City is renter-occupied.